Pedro-Revez-Silva/letter-practice/README.md

 - Firefox
 - Safari

-## Language
+## Internationalization

-The interface is in Portuguese (PT) but can easily be adapted to other languages by editing the HTML text labels.
+The app includes a built-in language switcher supporting:
+- Portuguese (PT)
+- English (EN)

+Additional languages can be easily added by extending the `translations` object in the JavaScript code.

 ## License